JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 @end
 ```

-Kotlin classes have a `KotlinBase` base class in Objective-C/Swift; the class extends the `NSObject` class there.
+Kotlin classes have a `KotlinBase` base class in Swift/Objective-C that extends the `NSObject` class there.
 There are also wrappers for collections and exceptions.
 Most of the collection types are mapped to similar collection
-types from the other side:
+types in Swift/Objective-C:

 | Kotlin      | Swift               | Objective-C         |
 |-------------|---------------------|---------------------|